-Even if you are at your first pallet delivery or you are seasoned, so to say, in terms of such deliveries, some tips can’t do any harm, right?
+Even if you are at your first pallet delivery or you are seasoned in terms of such deliveries, a few expert tips can’t do any harm, right?

 Now, let’s see what your friendly neighbourhood pallet courier has to say!

-The Pallet Problem
+The Pallet Problem - Courier Tips

-However, if you decide to save some money and find your own pallets, then you should be well prepared – why?
+But if you decide to save money and find your own pallets, then you should be well prepared – why?